-Cardboard box 2 – Farm
+Cardboard boxes and mark making – Farm

-Cardboard box 3 – Robots
+Cardboard box and mark making – Robots

 Tip… measure where the arms should be!
 Emilie thought it was hilarious that she disappeared.